Hannah Chandler, raised at the heart of the Regency horse-racing world, knows two things for certain.

-Now that Hannah was able to observe him closely, she was not sure her father was right to belittle careful hands.
-The baronet had handled the Thoroughbred with calm and confidence, and the horse responded in kind.
+Now that Hannah was able to observe him closely, she was not sure her father was right to disparage careful hands.
+The young baronet had handled the Thoroughbred with calm and confidence, and the horse responded in kind.

 A man who could win the trust of a horse might not be completely worthless.

 Might not.
 But it did not matter, did it?
 She was here for the colt.
 That was all.

 Working open a lock, the baronet shoved at a stall door at one end of the angular U of stables.
 “Come in and sit, Miss Chandler.”
 He held the door ajar with one shoulder, allowing her to pass.